Characters: Ace Attorney Witnesses And Other Characters Gyakuten Kenji 2

 - Fragile Flower: He's terrified of everyone he meets, going so far as to faint when Edgeworth glares at him.
 This is probably due to his misanthropy.

 - Friend to All Living Things: He's an animal tamer for a reason.
 He even got Money the Monkey to be friends with him!
 But when his true nature is made clear they turn on him.
-Also, despite being hostile to nearly everyone else in the game, Kuro is said to be fond of him.
+Also, despite being hostile to nearly everyone else in the game, Anubis is said to be fond of him.

-- He Who Fights Monsters: In trying to take down the conspirators, he winds up using the same methods they themselves used—to the point that he and Bansai wind up trying to kidnap the exact same kid in order to manipulate the same trial, albeit with a completely different verdict in mind.
-It especially bothers him to learn Kazami had tried to throw off the estimated death time in the same method he himself did with Ou's body double.
+- He Who Fights Monsters: In trying to take down the conspirators, he winds up using the same methods they themselves used—to the point that he and Blaise wind up trying to kidnap the exact same kid in order to manipulate the same trial, albeit with a completely different verdict in mind.
+It especially bothers him to learn Gustavia had tried to throw off the estimated death time in the same method he himself did with Huang's body double.
 When cornered, he reacts the exact same way his father did: confessing to everything before pointing out a legal loophole that prevents you from arresting him.

 - Identical Stranger: When his character design was first released, he was criticized for looking like a male Dahlia Hawthorne.
 He certainly acts like her too.